 If you believe all of the marketing, full face masks supposedly solve the fogging problem since the air flow runs across the mask lens when you inhale.
 However, we found that even full face masks can occasionally fog up.
 As such, you should apply the same cleaning steps outlined above.

 However, since the lens is usually made of plastic, you should be extra careful not to scratch it which would only worsen the fogging problem.
 Furthermore, burning it is out of the question and using spit as your anti-fog solution is not ideal as you would have to coat a lot of surface area with spit.
+Read this article to learn more about full face masks.

 Why Do Snorkel and Scuba Masks Fog Up?